Hi everyone! It’s so nice to see you here. Let us introduce ourselves and share our travel journalist journey.

 We feel so blessed to be able to travel the world covering everything from the Olympic/Paralympic Games and sporting events to festivals, White House State Visits, and indigenous communities.
 We enjoy bringing history to life and sharing unique treasures from the destinations we visit.

-It is our hope that our stories inspire, educate and connect communities around the world and you are encouraged to travel differently.
+It is our hope that our stories inspire, educate and offer a bridge to connect across cultures.
+We also hope to foster the idea of slow, immersrive and responsible travel.